barn2plugins/posts-data-table/readme.txt

 Install this plugin to organize your WordPress posts into simple, searchable, and visibly appealing tables.
 It includes pagination and responsive layouts for smaller screens as standard.

-To get started with this WordPress table plugin, simply add the shortcode `[posts_data_table]` to any page or widget.
+To get started with this WordPress table plugin, simply add the shortcode `[posts_table]` to any page or widget.

 **Posts Table with Search & Sort (free) includes:**